juronja/ori-the-shrimpcat/README.md

-# ori-the-shrimpcat
+# This is Ori the Shrimpcat

-She likes chicken!
+She is a princess!